Taiko2k/Tauon/docs/guide.md

  - 'Forward' and 'Back' buttons play the next and previous tracks as they appear in the playlist.
  - With random mode on, 'Back' plays songs from playback history.
- - Right click the 'Play' button to jump to / show the playing track.
+ - Right click the 'Play' button to jump playlist to the playing track.

-  It will always search the current playlist for a matching track and make it the playing track if found.
+  This will search the currently open playlist for a matching track and make it the playing track if found.

 ### Panel Buttons